Marco Rose

-Marco Rose (born 11 September 1976) is a German professional football manager who is currently the manager of Bundesliga club RB Leipzig, and a former player who was a defender for Lokomotive Leipzig, Hannover 96 and Mainz 05.
+Marco Rose (born 11 September 1976) is a German professional football manager who was most recently the manager of RB Leipzig, and a former player who was a defender for Lokomotive Leipzig, Hannover 96 and Mainz 05.

 He coached Mainz 05's second team, then Lokomotive Leipzig, before going through the ranks at Red Bull Salzburg.
 After winning the UEFA Youth League, he became the first-team manager in 2017, winning the Austrian Bundesliga in both of his seasons and the Austrian Cup for a double in 2019.
-He then managed in the German Bundesliga at Borussia Mönchengladbach, Borussia Dortmund and RB Leipzig.
+He then managed in the German Bundesliga at Borussia Mönchengladbach, Borussia Dortmund and RB Leipzig, where he won the DFB Pokal in 2023.

 Playing career

 The defender started his career at Rotation Leipzig, then joined Lokomotive Leipzig, later renamed VfB Leipzig.
 Rose played ten games in the second flight for VfB.
 In 2000, Rose joined Hannover 96.
 When Hannover reached promotion to the Bundesliga in 2002, Rose went to Jürgen Klopp's Mainz 05 on loan.
 When Mainz won promotion to the Bundesliga, they signed Rose permanently.
 Rose retired after 199 games for Mainz's first and second team.
 He scored seven goals, three of them in the Bundesliga.